Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Click this button to delete the corresponding tax class.

 - ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add)
-    Click this button to add a new entry line for another tax class.
+    Click this button to add a new input line for another tax class.
 You can add an unlimited number of tax classes.

 ### Ignored product attributes